GeoDoo/elm-tic-tac-toe/.github/ISSUE_TEMPLATE/refactor_request.md

 ---
 name: Refactor request
-about: Create a report to help us improve
+about: Create a report to help us remove some tech debt or improve the implementation of some part of the code
 title: ''
 labels: refactor
 assignees: ''